deyles-zz/sculejs/README.md

 ## Do you use any coding standards?

 I run all core library code through [JSHint](http://jshint.com/) as part of my (currently manual) build process.
 Building code for other platforms such as web and Titanium takes a little bit of manual fiddling, so certain portions don't pass.
-It all runs though, and all test cases are verified by running JSUnit before any commits to TRUNK.
+It all runs though, and all test cases are verified by running expresso before any commits to TRUNK.

 ## How does it work?